 How, though, would this work?
 The underground network itself would consist of tunnels spaced 1km apart, in a ‘loose grid which is connected at every joint’, and which ‘ensures that there are multiple ways through the system to and from any particular pair of destinations.’

-Electric, driverless vehicles would access the tube network through existing roads above ground, and then funnel drivers to their destinations (or most appropriate CarTube exit), using A.I.
-During this time the driver (well, now passenger), can read, knit, or do whatever they’d like to do, instead of being stuck in a traffic jam.
+Electric, driverless vehicles would access the tube network through existing roads above ground, and then funnel drivers to their destinations (or the most appropriate CarTube exit), using AI.
+During this time the driver (well, now the passenger), can read, knit, or do whatever they’d like to do, instead of being stuck in a traffic jam.

 The concept is a blending together of different technologies and ideas that are currently disrupting the automotive industry — using connected cars, ride-hailing apps and automated transit ideas to deliver something truly unique, with the benefits claimed to be enormous.

 Indeed, solving traffic congestion is just the start.
-By moving vehicles to an underground network, the enormous amount of space within cities that’s currently used for roads can be transformed into something different – parks, or more likely, flats.
-In-fact, the autonomous car’s ability to free up space has already been covered – with CarTube, this would be amplified.
+By moving vehicles to an underground network, the enormous amount of space within cities that are currently used for roads can be transformed into something different — parks, or more likely, flats.
+In fact, the autonomous car’s ability to free up space has already been covered — with CarTube, this would be amplified.